xiejw/z/dlink/README.md

 ### Dancing Links

-Dancing link is an advanced data strucuture for backtrack algorithms.
+Dancing link is an advanced data structure for backtrack algorithms.
 It is very efficient for _undo_ operations.
 One example for its use cases is solving Exact Cover Problems.